 Jon Buehler Helped Bring the Truth Behind Laci Peterson’s Murder to Light

-In addition, Buehler found Scott’s last message to Laci “scripted” and “phony.”
+In addition, Buehler found Scott’s last text message to Laci “scripted” and “phony.”
 He also couldn’t figure out why a man went fishing after finding the weather too cold for golfing.
-The investigation took a turn when a woman named Amber Frey came forward, claiming that she was Scott’s girlfriend.
-Buehler went to her house and subsequently assisted her in recording her phone conversations with Scott.
-“Her (Amber’s) recall was fantastic.
+The investigation took a turn when a woman named Amber Frey came forward, claiming she was Scott’s girlfriend.
+Buehler subsequently questioned her in her home and then assisted her in recording her phone conversations with Scott.
+“Her [Amber’s] recall was fantastic.
 It was almost like it was a script from a Hallmark TV show or something,” the detective told CBS News.
-When Laci’s decomposed dead body and Conner’s fetus were discovered, Buehler was one of the officers who revealed the news to Scott.

 Jon Buehler Retired as a Sergeant in 2010

 In October 2010, Buehler joined Kaplan College in Modesto as the director of the Criminal Justice program.
 For the next eight months, his duties at the institution ranged from supervising and evaluating twelve instructors to planning and scheduling courses.
-In July 2011, two months after leaving the college, he started serving as a law enforcement consultant, which remains his current occupation.
+In July 2011, two months after leaving college, he started serving as a law enforcement consultant, which remains his current occupation.
 As a court-recognized expert, he can shed light on various aspects of police work, such as shootings, crime scene processing, homicide investigations, and ballistics.
-Buehler is currently based in Longboat Key, Florida.

-Over the years, Buehler has appeared in several media productions to discuss Laci Peterson’s disappearance and murder.
+From what we can tell, Buehler is currently based in Longboat Key, Florida.
+Over the years, he has appeared in several media productions to discuss Laci Peterson’s case.
 Some of these projects include NBC’s ‘Dateline,’ ABC’s ‘20/20,’ Oxygen’s ‘Snapped,’ and CNN’s ‘How It Really Happened with Jesse L. Martin.’
+The most recent, though, was a special titled ‘Brocchini & Buehler: The Investigation of Scott Peterson’ from 2025.
 While he maintains a regular presence in the media, the retired detective has chosen to keep his personal life, especially his relationships, private.

 Jon Buehler Continues to Believe Scott Killed Laci